HOT NEWS :

 The fictional characters Barbara portrays originate in dreams and become real in the storytelling.

-Big Horse Woman’s birthday, November 13th, 1833, and to welcome her back to Nebraska.
+This reading is in honor of Big Horse Woman’s birthday, November 13th, 1833, and to welcome her back to Nebraska.

 Joshua Redwine (J.A.
 Redwine) is a 26 year old freelance writer and poet from Lincoln, Nebraska.
 He has written for the Daily Nebraskan Newspaper as an opinion columnist at the University of Nebraska-Lincoln where he graduated with a BS in Civil Engineering with a minor in mathematics, and works at Sinclair Hille Architects as a project coordinator.
 Joshua has a new book out this year, A Satchel of Dreams, at AMAZON